vindie13/dcppc-workshops/draft-emails/june-savethedate.md

 Childcare is available!
 However, space is very limited and you are encouraged to book childcare right now.
 Childcare is not on-site, and you must also secure for off-campus housing. https://galaxyproject.org/events/gccbosc2018/childcare/

-Reimbursements will be issued for travel and lodging.
+Reimbursements will be issued for travel and lodging via UC Davis.
+More details at https://github.com/dcppc/2018-may-workshop/tree/master/reimbursements

+Feel free to ask more question via email or on slack at https://nih-dcppc.slack.com/messages/CAMLGP27N/convo/C7ULH1XRT-1525894861.000398/?

 We hope to see you there!

-Team Copper!
+Rayna (and the rest of Team Copper!)